edwinjwood/portfolio-builder/wiki/Design.md

 Figma

 - All screenshots in this gallery have been uploaded to the project Figma file for design review and annotations.
-If you want the direct Figma link added here, paste the file URL and I will add it.